garcia-tech/garcia/README.md

     .AddEfCoreInMemory<BaseContext>("Sample")
     .AddEfCoreRepository();

-builder.Services.AddBaseService<IAsyncRepository<Sample>, Sample, SampleDto, long>();
+builder.Services.AddBaseService<Sample, SampleDto>();
-// BaseService also has a 4 generic parameters.
-These are a IAsyncRepository implemented from IAsyncRepository<TEntity, TKey>, an Entity<TKey>, a Dto of the Entity and the Id type of the Entity in question.
+// BaseService also has a 2 generic parameters.
+These are an Entity<long> and a Dto of the Entity.
 ```

 ## Why Not Add An Authentication While You Are At It ?